JackWalpole/splitwavepy/docs/get_started.rst

 	>>> m.save('temp.eigm')

 Check your working directory for a file called ``temp.eigm``.
 Is it there?
 How big is it?
-It should be less than 100K.
+It should be less than 200K.
 It's a backup of your measurement together with the input data.
+The idea is to help make reproducibility as easy as possible.

 .. hint::
 	To check your file size in a Unix style operating system: